Check out the project on GitHub.

 Electrical Safety Disclaimer: I try to do my best in terms of design for electronic safety and compliance, but PCB design continues to be just a hobby of mine.
 Although I have a few years of experience, my formal education is in computer science, not electrical engineering.
 Because of these reasons you should take all my designs with a grain of salt, and verify them by yourself if you plan to use them in any way.
 Especially since this project can be used with mains voltage, I take no responsibility for damages or injuries – you have been warned.

 Transparency Disclaimer: This project has been financially supported by the PCB manufacturing company PCBWay.
 In exchange, I agreed to publish a written review of their services on my blog (see below) and link to their website.
 I required that I would be free to publish my personal unbiased opinion, without them influencing the review.
 They agreed, and a sponsorship was confirmed.
+They did however ask me to redact the name of the component distributor due to competition concerns.

 Motivation and Requirements